John Travis Named Distinguished Professor of the Year at Mississippi College

-Serving as president of the MC Faculty Club and Faculty Council and leader of the university’s Federal Employees Credit Union, Travis relishes hard work.
+Serving as president of the MC Faculty Club and Faculty Senate and leader of the university’s Federal Employees Credit Union, Travis relishes hard work.
 First arriving as an MC student in 1978, he quickly made friends.
 John was elected Freshman Class president.
 He’s pretty popular at MC today.

 Mississippi College graduates Nathan Rector and his wife, Kaele, of Chattanooga, Tennessee (Class of 2015) met in the professor’s math class as freshmen.
 They love the smart math professor.